Canadian Staycation: The Best Places to Enjoy Autumn Landscapes Across the Country

 As autumn approaches, we take a look at the best places across Canada to enjoy the blazing fall landscapes as the leaves change.
 Montebello, Quebec.
 Photo: Courtesy of Jim Byers

 When it comes to fall colours, Canadians are blessed.
 From coast to coast to coast, you’ll find amazing places to enjoy blazing autumn landscapes.
-And as today (Sept.
-22) is officially the first day of autumn, here are some personal favourites.
+Here are some personal favourites.

 The Hockley Valley, west of Toronto, is an outstanding place to see the glory of a Canadian fall.
 Start out in Orangeville and take Highway 10 north to Hockley Road and turn right, then go as far as you like.
 Airport Road offers a roller coaster-like, dipsy-doodle drive through the Caledon-Headwaters region, with astonishing colours.
 The Hockley Valley Resort has very good food, spacious units and an excellent golf course.
 Next door is Adamo Estate Winery, which has a sunny, large patio and very good wines.
 Foxingham Farm Bed & Breakfast is run by a lovely couple and is across the road from the Mansfield Ski Club.
 Stop at Heatherlea Farm Shoppe in Caledon for amazing beef and fresh baked goods.
 They also make amazing sandwiches.
 Other great Ontario spots include Webster Falls in Hamilton and just about anywhere along the Niagara Escarpment.